em4nu3l-r/helpdesk-lab/screenshots/README.md

 This folder contains supporting descriptions for the **Help Desk Simulation Lab Screenshots folder**, demonstrating ticket handling, user communication, and technical troubleshooting through Active Directory, PowerShell, and Spiceworks.

-Each screenshot corresponds to a specific help desk ticket documented in the [/tickets](../tickets) folder.

 ---

 ## Screenshot Index